 Why is it that we name some single objects as if they were plural?
 I’m thinking of for example a pair of jeans - you can’t buy one jean can you?
 But a sweater, which has the same construction - one body and two extensions for limbs - is not a pair of sweaters.
 A pair of scissors makes a little more sense, and I believe that tailors call them ‘a scissor’ anyway.
 The example of bicycle forks is also interesting - in the U.S. a bicycle has a fork to hold the front wheel, whereas in the U.K. we hold on to our front wheels via ‘forks’ or a pair of forks.

+I came across this on my local Fox TV station’s website.
+What do you all think?
 I’m not even sure this thing is needed.
 It seems to me that if sarcasm is done right, there should be no reason to point out what it is.
 And I’m certainly not going to pay two dollars for a punctuation mark that I’ve not needed in 40 years.

 If you ever listen to Charles Osgood, you know he has been saying “twenty-oh-one” rather than “two thousand-one” for, well, about nine years.
 The usage is parallel to calling the year 1901 “nineteen-oh-one” rather than “nineteen hundred-one”, yet it never caught on with the general public.
 Now, however, the stakes are higher with “twenty-ten” saving a whole syllable vs. “two-thousand-ten”, aside from being easier to pronounce.
 Yet I still mostly hear the latter.
 Am I going to have to grate my teeth every time I hear “two-thousand-x” for the rest of my life, or is there hope that the English-speaking world will come to it’s senses?

+For some unknown reason, I’ve always aspired to coining a word to be used by millions.
+That dream came true when the term “muffin-top” was picked up by Daily News, and consequently by William Safire in New York Times where he even mentioned my name.
+Since then, several people came out and claimed that they invented that term, but none of them have the proof that I have, which is my entry to pseudodictionary.com dated May 2003.
 The Internet has changed the way language spreads and evolves.
 It also changed the way we keep track of that evolution.
 A new book by Grant Barret entitled, “The Official Dictionary of Unofficial English” is a great example of that.
 By using the technologies available on the Internet, he devised a way to record new words and word usages.
 It is a printed version of his site doubletongued.org.
 By reading the chronological citations for each word, you get a sense of how it spread and evolved.
 As amusing as some of these words are, studying of this process of evolution goes far beyond mere entertainment.
 I think it’s a great contribution to the modern lexicology.